-The industry is a leading recycler with 87% of paper recovered for recycling in Australia, up from 28% in 1990, with household initiatives delivering household paper product recycling closer to 93% (APIA, 2022).
+The industry is a leading recycler with 87% of paper in Australia recycled, up from 28% in 1990, with household paper product recycling closer to 93% (APIA, 2022).

 Catalogues and publishing paper grades without finishings are 100% recyclable.
 Recycling complements the need for virgin wood fibre, further supporting the growth in fibre-based products and packaging as an environmentally sustainable alternative to single-use plastic, of which State Government bans now apply across the country (VoPP Mag, 2023).